R4DDER5/CZ/project-scope.md

  </p>

 #### Candidate Tests
-Candidate tests will be based in intial design functionalitly of forms
+Candidate tests creation will be based in intial design functionalitly of forms with pages, sections and elements.
+__Questions__
 Questions will need to be able to be formatted ideally with a WYSIWG editor.

 Questions will take the form of text images and video.

+__Answers__
+The answers submitted will need to be verified as to being correct

 <a target="_blank" href="https://www.orderfulfilment.co.uk/s/myWarehouse_api_v1_9_consolidated.pdf" style="font-size:1.1em;">myWarehouse API Documentation</a>